-The best foods to cook sous vide:
+What are the best foods to cook sous vide?

 Risotto: Rather than stand over a stove, stirring in cups of hot stock into your rice, you can place all the ingredients in a sealed bag.
 Come back later to finish a creamy risotto with parmesan and herbs just before serving.